KBryan/EthereumRPCSharp/README.md

-# EthereumRPCSharp
+# Web3DOTS
-Another .Net implementation of the Ethereum RPC
+Another .Net implementation of the Ethereum RPC and Contract Interactions.
+Designed for Unity DOTS games

 Usage: